asmagill/hs._asm.axuielement/Reference_Core.md

  * true if the axuielementObject matches the criteria, false if it does not.

 Notes:
- * the `criteria` parameter must be one of the following:
+ * the `criteria` argument must be one of the following:
    * a single string, specifying the value the element's AXRole attribute must equal for a positive match

    * an array table of strings specifying a list of possible values the element's AXRole attribute can equal for a positive match

    * a table of key-value pairs specifying a more complex criteria.
 The table should be defined as follows:
      * one or more of the following must be specified (though all specified must match):
        * `attribute`              -- a string, or table of strings, specifying attributes that the element must support.
-Strings may be specified with their formal name (e.g. "AXSomething") or informal name (e.g. "something" or "Something").
        * `action`                 -- a string, or table of strings, specifying actions that the element must be able to perform.
-Strings may be specified with their formal name (e.g. "AXSomething") or informal name (e.g. "something" or "Something").
        * `parameterizedAttribute` -- a string, or table of strings, specifying parametrized attributes that the element must support.
-Strings may be specified with their formal name (e.g. "AXSomething") or informal name (e.g. "something" or "Something").

      * if the `attribute` key is specified, you can use one of the the following to specify a specific value the attribute must equal for a positive match.
 No more than one of these should be provided.
 If neither are present, then only the existence of the attributes specified by `attribute` are required.
        * `value`                  -- a value, or table of values, that a specifeid attribute must equal.
 If it's a table, then only one of the values has to match the attribute value for a positive match.
 Note that if you specify more than one attribute with the `attribute` key, you must provide at least one value for each attribute in this table (order does not matter, but the match will fail if any atrribute does not match at least one value provided).